Nothing diminishes anxiety faster than action. —Walter Anderson

 His word has helped my reduce my anxiety so much!
 I also crank up worship music (or any music for that matter) that I know will make me feel better!

 My anxiety got so bad a few weeks ago.
 For 20 minutes, I couldn’t get myself to calm down.
 I don’t think my heart has beat that fast in my life.
 I felt really weird and had never had that feeling before so I ended up texting my co-worker and told her that I’d be late.
 She was sweet and told me to stay home.

 So what did I do?
 I thought about it.
 I blame the workaholic in me.
 Not five seconds later, I decided to give myself grace and took her up on her suggestion.
 I slept until 1:30pm that day and was so thankful I took time for myself.

 It’s been a hard journey for me, but I’m glad to say that I’ve been making progress these last few weeks.

 I want to live a stress-free life so I’m working on managing these five areas for the rest of the year and into 2018.
 I’ll update in a future post on my progress for sure.

 If you are dealing with the same thing, I feel you.
 Talk to me.
 How do you handle stress and anxiety?

 Please note that this content should not be used for diagnosis or treatment of a health problem or disease and serves as informational purposes only.
-Always consult your professional healthcare provider before beginning any new program with any questions you may have.
+Always consult your professional healthcare provider with any questions you may have.